RYA/MCA Yachtmaster Coastal/Offshore Sail Prep Week

 More Information

-Crews competing in offshore and long distance races are requires to have attend a World Sailing Offshore Safety course within the last 5 years.
+Crews competing in offshore and long distance races are required to have attend a World Sailing Offshore Safety course within the last 5 years.
 It is a 2-day course covering care & maintenance of safety equipment, storm sails, damage control, crew routines, man overboard prevention & recovery, practical fire precautions & fire fighting.
 Some members of the crew may also be require to complete a first aid course too.

 More Information